Cost and Aid FAQs

 The student budget, or cost of attendance, for financial aid includes: tuition, fees, room and board, as well as an allowance for books, transportation and personal expenses incurred by the student.

-How will a scholarship I recieve from a community group or school organization affect my financial aid package?
+How will a scholarship I receive from a community group or school organization affect my financial aid package?

 If you are applying for financial aid and receive a scholarship from a source outside USF, that scholarship becomes part of your financial aid package and is included in your total aid award.
 In some instances, it may be necessary to adjust other aid, usually a loan or work-study, to meet federal regulations.
 Please notify USF's Financial Aid Office as soon as you receive any scholarships from outside sources.